igorrendulic/sixthmass-js/README.md

 <a name="changelog"></a>
-# Changelog
+# Change Log

-TBD
+- 2017/07/06 Renamed variable names and removed unnecessary code complications

 <a name="License"></a>
 # License

 ```
 See LICENSE file for details.
 ```